 The University of Limerick operates on a US-style schedule credit system, with two academic semesters in the academic year, which runs from September to May.
 Assessment is in letter grades and grade point averages is calculated on a 4-point scale.
 The normal semester course-load is 5 modules (classes/courses), with a minimum of 6 ECTS credits (3 US credits) awarded for each module and 30 ECTS credits (15 US credits) for a semester of study.

 The summer program consists of one three-week session, during which you can take one of several courses.
-All courses are 6 ECTS credits (3 US credits), except the Architecture students, which is 12 ECTS credits (6 US credits) and 6 weeks long.
+Most courses are 6 ECTS credits (3 US credits).

 Other academic information, as well as program dates, housing options, special classes, etc., can be found at Limerick's main study abroad page